aukilabs/posemesh/docs/tutorials/robot-and-compute.md

 ## Submit the work

 In the third terminal, set the same DMS endpoint, organization, and Domain.
-Use the Peer IDs recorded above and the [job token file](../how-to/configure-workers.md#get-a-domain-job-token):
+Use the Peer IDs recorded above and a [Domain access token for job submission](../how-to/provision-workers.md#authorize-job-submission):

 ~~~sh
 export DMS_BASE_URL='https://DMS_HOST/v1'